jangroth/aws-certification-notes/devops-engineer-professional.md

 Metric|Effect
 -|-
-`GroupMinSize`<br/>`GroupMinSize`|The minimum/maximum size of the Auto Scaling group.
+`GroupMinSize`<br/>`GroupMinSize`|The minimum/maximum size of the Auto Scaling Group.
-`GroupDesiredCapacity`|The number of instances that the Auto Scaling group attempts to maintain.
+`GroupDesiredCapacity`|The number of instances that the Auto Scaling Group attempts to maintain.
-`GroupInServiceInstances`<br/>`GroupPendingInstances`<br/>`GroupStandbyInstances`<br/>`GroupTerminatingInstances`|The number of instances that are running / pending (not yet in service) / standby (still running) / terminating as part of the Auto Scaling group.
+`GroupInServiceInstances`<br/>`GroupPendingInstances`<br/>`GroupStandbyInstances`<br/>`GroupTerminatingInstances`|The number of instances that are running / pending (not yet in service) / standby (still running) / terminating as part of the Auto Scaling Group.
-`GroupTotalInstances`|The total number of instances in the Auto Scaling group.
+`GroupTotalInstances`|The total number of instances in the Auto Scaling Group.
 This metric identifies the number of instances that are in service, pending, and terminating.

 <a name="4_5_4_3"></a>
 #### [↖](#4_5)[↑](#4_5_4_2)[↓](#4_5_4_4) ELB